MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sql-server-r-services.md

 # SQL Server Machine Learning and R Services (In-Database)
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-An in-database installation of machine learning components operates within the context of a SQL Server database engine instance, providing R and Python external script support for resident data in your SQL Server instance.
+An in-database installation of machine learning  operates within the context of a SQL Server database engine instance, providing R and Python external script support for resident data in your SQL Server instance.
 Because machine learning is integrated with [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you can keep analytics close to the data and eliminate the costs and security risks associated with data movement.

-Because the database engine is multi-instance, you can install more than one instance of the same version, or even older and newer versions side-by-side.
-Choices include either [SQL Server 2017 Machine Learning Services (In-Database)](../install/sql-machine-learning-standalone-windows-install.md) with R and Python, or [SQL Server 2016 R Services (In-Datatbase)](../install/sql-r-standalone-windows-install.md) wtih just R.
+Because the database engine is multi-instance, you can install more than one instance of in-database analytics, or even older and newer versions side-by-side.
+Choices include either [SQL Server 2017 Machine Learning Services (In-Database)](../install/sql-machine-learning-standalone-windows-install.md) with R and Python, or [SQL Server 2016 R Services (In-Datatbase)](../install/sql-r-standalone-windows-install.md) with just R.

-Machine learning components can also be installed as instance-agnostic standalone servers.
+Machine learning components can also be installed as instance-agnostic [standalone servers](r-server-standalone.md).
 Generally, we recommend that you treat (Standalone) and (In-Database) installations as mutually exclusive to avoid resource contention, but if you have sufficient resources, there are no prohibitions against installing them both on the same physical computer.

 ## Choosing between in-database and standalone analytics

 Understanding your development requirements can help you choose between (In-Database) and (Standalone) approaches.
 A standalone server is simpler to configure and manage if you want maximum flexibility in how it is used, or if you want to also connect to a variety of data sources outside of SQL Server.

 In-database analytics are designed for deep integration with data within SQL Server.
 You can write T-SQL queries that call R or Python functions and execute the script in SQL Server Management Studio or any tool or app used for external or embedded T-SQL.
-If you need to run R or Python code in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], either by using stored procedures or by using the SQL Server instance as the compute context, you must install in-database analytics.
+If you need to run R or Python code in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], either by using stored procedures or by using the SQL Server instance as the [compute context](https://docs.microsoft.com/machine-learning-server/r/concept-what-is-compute-context), you must install in-database analytics.
 This option provides maximum data security and integration with SQL Server tools.

 Both in-database and standalone servers can alleviate the memory and processing constraints of open-source R and Python.
 Both options include the same packages and tools, with the ability to load and process large amounts of data on multiple cores and aggregate the results into a single consolidated output.
 The functions and algorithms are engineered for both scale and utility: delivering predictive analytics, statistical modeling, data visualizations, and leading-edge machine learning algorithms in a commercial server product engineered and supported by Microsoft.